Realty Bites

 Adam Frisch, senior managing director of leasing for Mantus Real Estate, agrees.
 "Landlords are legally required to repair or replace anything structural, which includes plumbing.
 Plus it would be unreasonable to expect a tenant to fix the drain beyond a certain point in the necessary time frame and in the proper way to prevent it from causing plumbing issues throughout the building," he says.

-However, Frisch says why the drain became clogged is another matter.
+However, Frisch says it can all depend on why the drain became clogged in the first place.

 "If it became clogged due to tenant negligence or was done maliciously, and if there's proof of that, a landlord could conceivably charge the tenant," he says.
 He adds that a consistent pattern of clogs would be a red flag, especially if your landlord has explained that whatever you are doing is not allowed.